Master of Arts in History

 • The statement of purpose (maximum of 1000 words) should tell us a little bit about you including why you are interested in history and your development and preparation as a historian to this point.
 Also describe your planned field(s) of study and career goals as you see them now.
 Finally, tell us why you think San Francisco State would be good place for you to continue your intellectual development.

 6. Graduate Record Examination (GRE) scores.
+(OPTIONAL)

 Tips for navigating the online system: